 - The deactivated KeyPad displays the security system status (armed, disarmed) with indication, but does not execute commands.

-- The deactivated SpaceControl key fob does not send arming/disarming commands, the panic button is inactive.
+- The deactivated Ajax SpaceControl does not send arming/disarming commands, and the panic mode is inactive.

 - The deactivated Button in the panic mode does not transmit alarms to the hub.
 In the control mode, it does not start automation scenarios.
 The deactivated DoubleButton does not send alarms to the hub.

 StreetSiren with a firmware version older than 3.71.0 cannot be deactivated.